forkunited/ltprg/README.md

 #### Scripts specific to color grid (and merged colors) reference games

-The *ltprg/game/colorGrids* directory contains scripts particular to the color grids data set (and also the colors data set that has been converted and merged into this same format).
+The *ltprg/game/colorGrids* directory contains Python scripts particular to the color grids data set (and also the colors data set that has been converted and merged into this same format).
 There are older scripts specific to other reference games in other subdirectories of *ltprg/game*, but currently